Forests

 Mercer North America PEFC/26-31-139 | Mercer Germany: PEFC/04-31-0411

 The PEFC is the world’s largest forest certification system.
 The sustainability of Mercer’s wood supply is important for our continued environmental and economic success.
-All four of our pulp mills and our sawmill are promoting Sustainable Forest Management by purchasing certified wood encompassed in the Sustainable Forestry Initiative (SFI)® and the Canadian Standards Association (CSA) certification.
+All four of our pulp mills and our sawmills promote Sustainable Forest Management by purchasing certified wood encompassed in the Sustainable Forestry Initiative (SFI)® and the Canadian Standards Association (CSA) certification.
 Both of these standards fall under the Programme for the Endorsement of Forest Certification (PEFC).

 Sustainable Harvesting Using Natural Range Of Variation